 GeneCards Summary for TCF4 Gene

 TCF4 (Transcription Factor 4) is a Protein Coding gene.
 Diseases associated with TCF4 include Pitt-Hopkins Syndrome and Corneal Dystrophy, Fuchs Endothelial, 3.
-Among its related pathways are ERK Signaling and Coregulation of Androgen receptor activity.
-Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and protein heterodimerization activity.
+Among its related pathways are ERK Signaling and Development of pulmonary dendritic cells and macrophage subsets.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and protein heterodimerization activity.
 An important paralog of this gene is TCF12.

 Transcription factor that binds to the immunoglobulin enhancer Mu-E5/KE5-motif.
 Involved in the initiation of neuronal differentiation.
 Activates transcription by binding to the E box (5'-CANNTG-3').
 Binds to the E-box present in the somatostatin receptor 2 initiator element (SSTR2-INR) to activate transcription (By similarity).
 Preferentially binds to either 5'-ACANNTGT-3' or 5'-CCANNTGG-3'.